syselement/ine-notes/ine-pts/penetration-testing-prerequisites/web-applications.md

 - opening a specific web page
 - change settings in the web application

-> 📌 For more in depth informations check the [Beginner Guide to Understand Cookies and Session Management](https://www.hackingarticles.in/beginner-guide-understand-cookies-session-management/) article.
+> 📌 For more in depth information check the [Beginner Guide to Understand Cookies and Session Management](https://www.hackingarticles.in/beginner-guide-understand-cookies-session-management/) article.

 A web developer tool can be used to analyze web applications, examine, edit, and debug HTML, CSS, and JavaScript, inspect and manipulate Cookies.